 Remember: If you have having financial difficulties, you should do the following:

 1: Send an email to the fees office explaining your situation.
 Be sure to advise them your name and student ID number.
 If you are requesting an extension of time to pay your fees, make sure you tell the fees office when you think you will be able to pay.
 Be realistic and make sure that you stick to the date you have advised.
 It is important to check your email after you have written to the fees office as they will reply to you with instructions of what you need to do next.
 If you don't follow those instructions, your enrolment may be cancelled.

 2: You may also want to make an appointment to see an International Student Adviser on your campus.
 Your campus ISA will be able to advise you on what other assistance that is available to you.

 3: It might also be good to speak to a Financial Assistance Officer on your campus.
-They may be able to discuss the possibility of a student loan or a grant with you.

 Students seeking to remain in Australia after they complete their course in Australia may be interested in the following websites.